 Preparing students for many roles.

-Accredited by the Accreditation Commission for Education in Nursing, ACC offers two nursing programs designed to promote career mobility.
-Both programs are approved by the State of Michigan Board of Nursing:
+Accredited by the Accreditation Commission for Education in Nursing, ACC offers nursing programs designed to promote career mobility.
+Our programs are approved by the State of Michigan Board of Nursing:

 - A one-year Certificate program in Licensed Practical Nursing (LPN)

 - A two-year Associate in Applied Science (AAS) degree as a Registered Nurse (ADN)